d-eisen/portfolio/content/worldwater.md

 title: "WorldWater | David Eisenmenger"

 # This is the description in the <head> tag
-description: "I set a direction for the redesign of the product and crafted and tested a functioning prototype for development."
+description: "I set a direction for the re-design of the product and crafted and tested a functioning prototype for development."

 # This the heading of the navigation at the top of the case study
 nav_heading: "WorldWater Case Study"